toonjoey/Experimental-Penguins-Remake/README.md

 ##Overview:

-A while ago I made a remake of Experimental Penguins based on a version shown in a video made by <a href="http://rocketsnail.com">Rocketsnail</a>.
+A while ago I made a remake of Experimental Penguins based on a <a href="https://www.youtube.com/watch?v=yjpPbL7xpn0">version shown in a video made</a> by <a href="http://rocketsnail.com">Rocketsnail</a>.
 This was an unarchived version of Experimental Penguins, also known as penguins-113.swf.
 The webpage where the SWF belonged existed but not the actual SWF file.

 ##This source includes: